george-labs/george-backend-hiring/docs/assumptions.md

 - Words that are split by a stop word `testfootest` where `foo` is a stop word should still count as 1 valid word.

 ## Iteration 3

+- We assume the input file will be small enough to fit into the memory.